signal18/docs.signal18.io/05.Configuration/10.alerting/docs.md

 | Default Value | false |

-User can lookup for tag type=state to trigger some custom alerting
+User can lookup in logs for tag type=state to trigger some custom alerting.

-We can improve log facilities to send messages to various log analyze systems, contact signal18.io for NRE
+We can improve log facilities to send messages to various log analyze systems, contact signal18.io for NRE.

 ### External status monitoring